saifrhman/rt-cais/README.md

 - partial input aggregation,
 - bounded memory usage per session.

 State is intentionally constrained to prevent unbounded memory growth and latency degradation.
-The window size represents a deliberate trade-off between contextual richness and real-time performance.
+The window size represents a deliberate trade-off between contextual richness and real time performance.

 ### Inference Orchestrator
 The Inference Orchestrator is the central control layer of the system.